ssMaritime.com & ssMaritime.net

 In 1985 the owners name changed to Olympia Caribbean Shipping Co, Inc, Panama.
 She was now listed as 14,533 GRT.

-In 1988, Caribe I received another refit, which (thankfully) included the removal of that unsightly funnel, and a more conventional funnel was fitted, giving her a pleasing profile.
+In 1988, Caribe I received another refit, which (thankfully) included the removal of that unsightly funnel, and a more conventional funnel was fitted, giving her a more pleasing profile.

 In 1996, Regal Empress was given a new “bolder” livery, with a broad navy blue band on both sides of the ship.
 In addition her anchor well was pained dark blue and the size of her name on her bow was greatly increased, making her quite distinctive to look at.
-She was unmistakeably the Regal Empress, even from afar.
+She was unmistakably the Regal Empress, even from afar.

 MS Regal Empress with a new livery, and a more suitable funnel Forward on Promenade Deck